atique7465/Data_Structure_in_detail/README.md

 there are many solutions.

 - Chaining: <br/>
--> when there is a collision just store them in a linked list in the same index of the array.<br/>
+   -when there is a collision just store them in a linked list in the same index of the array.<br/>
--> So, rather than an array of instances it will be an array of linked list of instances.<br/>
+   -So, rather than an array of instances it will be an array of linked list of instances.<br/>
--> linked list just not save the instances, the actual keys with instances as well.<br/>
+   -linked list just not save the instances, the actual keys with instances as well.<br/>
--> thus the search can be occure accurately.
+   -thus the search can be occure accurately.
 Otherwise there is possibility of mass up.

 **Complexity:**
 - It depends on the Hash_Fuction.